 ESL Board Games

 However, in my real, for-credit classes I’ve been keeping up appearances of seriousness and we’ve been powering through some academic learning.
 I still like to use some board games though because my students always have lots of fun playing them and it’s a bit of a break from the daily grind.
-In order to help them review for their final exam speaking test, I designed these two ESL board games loosely based on the second halves of Touchstone 1 and Touchstone 2:

 How to Play These Board Games